Kartik-Koul/Working-with-Python_Modules/README.md

 # Working-with-Python_Modules

-I will be adding some notebooks to this repository, with the simple aim to explore some basic functions with the Python modules I have recently come to work with a lot.
-These notebooks have been made with comments as well, to give some clueless readers an idea about the working of these modules and their functions.
+This repository contains notebooks for Python modules that I have often encountered and used.
+The objective of this repository is to have a place to store any essential functionalities of these modules in one place.
+So, if anyone wants to get a gist of all the most used functions in these modules, they can use these notebooks for reference.
+I will include comments in some notebooks as well to make things clearer.
+However, as that may not be possible in every case, I recommend referring to the documentation of these modules to get a complete picture of their use and functionalities.